jDataView/jDataView/README.md

 * Only the Read API is being wrapped, jDataView does not provide any set method.
 * The Float64 implementation on strings does not have full precision.
+* I found that most files we want to read are in littleEndian due to x86 architecture.
+I changed the default behavior of getters to be littleEndian instead of bigEndian.

 Example
 ======